 3. You Need to Own a Home

 Many consumers mistakenly believe they need to own a home to consolidate debt.
 While your home equity can be used for debt consolidation, it's not necessary.
 An unsecured personal loan does just as well -- and you're not putting your home at risk by using it to turn unsecured debt into secured debt.

 When you consolidate your debts the right way, you won't go into deeper debt.
 Properly used, this strategy helps you pay off your smaller loans.
 Say you have four different loans:

 - Payday Loan: $550

-Your debt totals $4,250, so you get an unsecured personal loan for $4,250 and use that money to pay off all of your smaller loans.
+Your debt totals $4,250, so you get a personal loan for $4,250 and use that money to pay off all of your smaller loans.
 Now, all your credit cards are paid off and you're free from your payday loan.
 You have the same amount of debt, but now you only have one loan and one payment (and probably a lower overall interest rate).
 As long as you have changed your spending habits so that you don't run up more credit card debt, you are in good shape.

 5. Consolidating Debts Hurts Your Credit Score

 Joining a credit management program can hurt your credit because you often stop making your payments to leverage your bargaining position.
 Consolidating your debt into one loan, on the other hand, might actually help your score.
 Your smaller accounts are now reported as paid off.
 When you use an installment loan to pay off your revolving credit lines, you reduce your credit utilization, which is a major factor used when determining your credit score.
 As long as you keep up with payments on your debt consolidation loan and avoid running up additional debt on your freed up credit cards, your score can benefit.